ibm-apiconnect/pot/labs/lab7.md

+---
-# Lab 7 - Consumer Experience
+title: Lab 7 - Consumer Experience
+toc: true
+sidebar: labs_sidebar
+permalink: /lab7.html

-In this lab, you will learn the consumer experience for APIs that have been exposed to your developer organization.

-Using the developer portal, you will first login in as the admin user to load a Think IBM custom theme.
+summary: In this lab, you will learn the consumer experience for APIs that have been exposed to your developer organization.\nUsing the developer portal, you will first login in as the admin user to load a Think IBM custom theme.
 You will then login as a developer to register your application and then subscribe to an API and test that API.
 ---

-# Lab 7 - Objective
+## Lab 7 - Objective

 In the this lab, you will learn: